 Example

 There is a campus network, more than 500 high-definition cameras, code stream of 3 ~ 4 megabytes.
-The network structure is divided into access layer – convergence layer – core layer.
+The network structure is divided into the access layer – convergence layer – core layer.
 Storage in the convergence layer, each convergence layer corresponds to 170 cameras.

 The sum of all port capacities x 2 times the number of ports should be less than the nominal backplane bandwidth for full-duplex, non-blocking wire-speed switching, proving that the switch has what it takes to deliver maximum data exchange performance.